rykyfilipe/multi-tenant-platform/README.md

 # Multi-Tenant Data Platform

-A comprehensive, enterprise-grade multi-tenant platform that enables organizations to manage their data, create custom dashboards, generate invoices, and integrate with external systems like ANAF e-Factura for Romanian compliance.
+A comprehensive, enterprise-grade multi-tenant platform that enables organizations to manage their data, create custom dashboards, generate invoices, and integrate with external systems like ANAF e-Factura for Romanian complian

 ## 🚀 Overview